-The 2010 Enterprise 50 Awards open for nominations today.
-Jointly organised by The Business Times (BT) of Singapore Press Holdings and KPMG in Singapore, the theme for this year's awards is 'Poised for growth'.
+The 2011 Enterprise 50 Awards opens for nominations today.
+Jointly organised by The Business Times of Singapore Press Holdings and KPMG in Singapore, the theme for this year's awards is 'Structuring for optimal growth'.

-In its 16th year, the E50 Awards have become the definitive list of the 50 most enterprising, privately held local companies in Singapore across all industry sectors.
+In its 17th year, the Enterprise 50 (E50) Awards have become the authoritative list of the 50 most enterprising, privately held local companies in Singapore across all industry sectors.
 Its rankings exemplify top-performing local enterprises, and encourage other companies to come forward and benchmark themselves amongst the best of Singapore's enterprises.

-The forum went on to a panel discussion joined by eminent local entrepreneurs who shared their views on these issues, the challenges or opportunities available and what enterprises needed to do to be prepared for the upturn.
+The forum went on to a panel discussion joined by distinguished local entrepreneurs who shared their views on the issues faced by family run businesses, the opportunities available and what these businesses needed to do in order to overcome challenges and build sustainable growth.

 Assessing the Benefits

-Some of the benefits of being an E50 Award winner as cited by past recipients include enhancements in their business reputation, greater recognition by suppliers and customers, development of strategic business relationships, and a boost in staff morale.
+Some of the benefits of being an E50 Award winner as cited by past recipients include increased prominence in their respective industries, greater recognition from bankers, business associates, suppliers and customers, enhanced brand awareness overseas, and a boost in staff morale.

 E50 applicants are evaluated both on quantitative and qualitative criteria, with the former taking into consideration financial performance indicators such as operating profit before tax, turnover and profit growth.